RISING 9TH GRADE INFO

 HOW REGISTRATION WORKS

-Concert Band Classes - When a student enrolls in band class, they are signing up for a concert band class (similar to what you have in middle school).
+Concert Band Classes - When a student enrolls in band class, they are signing up for a beginning band class (similar to what you have in middle school).
+They may audition to skip to the intermediate Band class.
 We have a high-quality concert band class that is sectioned by ability level.
 Your child will audition in March or April for placement in the appropriate band.
-Students may receive either regular or honors credit for these classes.
+Students may receive either regular or honor credit for these classes.